dayleclarke/api_webserver_project-/end_point_doc.md

 ```

 - Methods:  [DELETE]
-- id (a string of the subject ID of the subject to update)
+- id (a string of the subject ID of the subject to delete)
 - Description: Deletes the subject instance of the subject with the id number provided in the URI parameter.
 - Authentication: @jwt_required()
 - Headers-Authorization: Bearer {Token}- only employees with admin access.